by Ari Lox

 "Officer, I'm very disappointed in Jeffrey David.
 He's headed for college, that is..."
 His father, in his shiny suit, realized the policeman had left.
 He turned to his son.
 "Who got you into this?
 It can't be anyone in your academic classes."
-Receiving no response, he went on, "Robbing a neighbor!
+Receiving no response, he said, "Robbing a neighbor!
 Next step could be jail, not college."
-His voice shook and rose, "What has gotten into you?"
+His voice shook and rose.
+"What has gotten into you?"

 "I wasn't robbing, just looking around.
 Just something interesting to do."
 He continued his lie.
 "You know, I've always been curious."

 "Don't be flip, young man."
 His father tried to sound harsh, but it rang false.
 JD knew he always avoided conflict.

 The door to the room reopened.
 The cop said to his father, "Times up.
 You can wait, but I can't promise we'll finish with your son this shift."
 Turning to JD, "Time for you to meet lockup."